vtfk/azf-dust-api/README.md

     ```
 1. Create a new Azure Function in [Azure portal](https://portal.azure.com)
 1. Copy `AzureWebJobsStorage` setting from *Configuration* and update `local.settings.json`
+    - **When debugging function locally, Azure Function should not be running.
+This to avoid collision between who will process the requests put in StorageAccount**
 1. Create a new `Enterprise application`
     1. Copy `CLIENT_ID` and update `local.settings.json`
     1. Copy `CLIENT_SECRET` and update `local.settings.json`